Centre for Development of Advanced Computing: History

-Dr Vijay Bhatkar was hired as the director of C-DAC.
+Dr Vijay Bhatkar was hired as the director of C-DACT.
 The project was given an initial run of three years and an initial funding of ₹30,00,00,000, the cost of a Cray supercomputer.

 A prototype computer was benchmarked at the 1990 Zurich Super-computing Show.
 It demonstrated that India had the second most powerful, publicly demonstrated, supercomputer in the world after the United States.

 The final result of the effort was the PARAM 8000, released in 1991.
-It is considered to be India's first supercomputer.

-The National Centre for Software Technology, Electronic Research and Development Center and CEDTI were merged into C-DAC in 2003.
+The National Centre for Software Technology (NCST), Electronic Research and Development Centre (ER&DC) and CEDTI were merged into C-DAC in 2003.

 Research activities

 Originally established to research and assemble High Performance Computers, the research of C-DAC now includes: